 Our hotel, Casa Del Aljarife, was in the perfect location.
 I was removed from the main hustle and bustle of the main roads closer to the cathedrals and the bars but just a short (trust me I had to time it) 6 minutes uphill/stairs from all the hustle and bustle you could want!

+When we arrived it was mid-afternoon so that meant that everything was about to get shut down for siesta time.
+This gave us plenty of time to settle into the hotel, changed our shoes, and off we went!
 Honestly, I could have spent a week just wandering around the streets.
 This city is so interesting and has so many little nooks and crannies of history that I would never get bored.

-Tips for visiting:
+Tips for Visiting Granada:

 Touring the Alhambra

 BUY YOUR TICKETS EARLY!
-I was warned about this long before we arrived so I knew I needed to pre purchase my tickets, especially traveling in the summer.
+I was warned about this long before we arrived, so I knew I needed to pre purchase my tickets, especially traveling in the summer.
 The general ticket is 90% of the grounds but if you want to go into the palace, there is another ticket that you have to purchase and a specific time for the entry and tour.
 DON’T MISS YOUR TIME SLOT.
 Be in that line 10 mins early to make sure that you don’t miss it because if you do, they will not give you another ticket for a different time.

-How to Spend a Weekend in Granada
+Weekend in Granada

 Walking down the streets in Albaycin